hbriese/fancon/README.md

 Want to contribute?
 Pull requests, issues and feature requests are welcome.

 Contributing developers please see TODO.md, or [email me](mailto:haydenbriese@gmail.com?subject=fancon).

-The code is formatted to the [LLVM style](http://clang.llvm.org/docs/ClangFormatStyleOptions.html) style using clang-format
+The code is formatted to the [LLVM style](http://clang.llvm.org/docs/ClangFormatStyleOptions.html) using clang-format.

 ### License